 This could explain Beverly Sills’ reputation for being not just an internationally acclaimed opera singer, but a well respected and highly admired business woman and charity spokesperson as well.

 The official recording of Rossini’s gem that was practically unknown at the tme which Beverly Sills triumphed performing at Milan’s La Scala and made her debut singing at the Metropolitan Opera, “The Siege of Corinth”.
-The woman shown next to Sills is ome of Brad’s favorite singers whom he has written extensively about: Shirley Verrettt
+The woman shown next to Sills is one of Brad’s favorite singers whom he has also written extensively about: Miss Shirley Verrett.

 Sills The Arts Administrator